EnzoSeason/study-notes/data-analytics/week-2/analystical-thinking.md

 Strategizing helps data analysts see **what they want to achieve** with the data and **how** they can get there.

-Strategy also helps i**mprove the quality and usefulness of the data** we collect.
+Strategy also helps **improve the quality and usefulness of the data** we collect.

 ## Problem-orientation